Advice > Software engineering

 Click here to practice system design interviews 1-on-1 with an ex-FAANG interviewer

-The 11 questions below were the most common out of over 350 system design interview questions that we collected, and they're listed roughly in order of frequency below (note: we've just made minor edits to the phrasing).
+The 11 questions below were the most common out of over 350 system design interview questions that we collected from Glassdoor.com from FAANG candidates.
+They're listed roughly in order of frequency below (note: we've just made minor edits to the phrasing).

 1. How would you design a social media app?